 The LAT can assist in providing therapy for an athlete’s injury if directed by a physician through written instructions.
 In this case, the physician needs to provide written instruction as to what type of actions they would like the LAT to perform.

 Return to play

-If you take your child to see a physician regarding an injury or medical concern, it is required that the attending physician to send a written note with directives as to when the athlete is allowed to return to play, along with any limitations on practice or playing status.
+If you take your child to see a physician regarding an injury or medical concern, it is required that the attending physician send a written note with directives as to when the athlete is allowed to return to play, along with any limitations on practice or playing status.
 This must be on file with the athletic trainer and/or the school before the athlete returns to full active status.

-If the athlete has a cast from broken limb and is cleared by his or her physician to participate in athletics, a note must be provided to the athletic trainer so the cast can be padded for their contests.
+If the athlete has a cast from a broken limb and is cleared by his or her physician to participate in athletics, a note must be provided to the athletic trainer so the cast can be padded for the athlete’s contests.
 A note also has to go to the referees of the contest stating the cast must be worn for protective reasons and the athlete is cleared to participate with the cast in place.